OleHolmNielsen/GPAW-benchmark-2020/README.md

 Step 4: Build the intel-2019b toolchain
 ---------------------------------------

-EasyBuild version 4.2.0 (and later) contains the intel-2019b toolchain which is used to build GPAW.
+EasyBuild version 4.2.0 (and later) contains the intel-2019b toolchain which must be used to build GPAW.
 The intel toolchain contains the following modules:

 ```